-Over the last several years, therapy has become less and less taboo and more widely accepted.
-According to a poll by Psychology Today, more than 27% of adults sought help from a therapist of some kind in the previous two years from the poll.
+It is common for adults to seek help from a therapist of some kind.
 Of course, that includes all types of issues, including relationship issues.
 Still, it shows one major thing—that many people rely on the help of a mental health professional.

 What can you expect from sex therapy?